 I also use a sprinkle or two in our own laundry now just for an extra boost of cleaning power.

-6. Clean your Mattress
+6. Clean Your Mattress With Baking Soda

 Doing this monthly keeps your mattress clean and odor free.
 I go one step further and clean my mattress an additional time after any type of sickness in the house.
 It’s my way of making sure sickness doesn’t spread from one individual to the next and killing germs in common places of use.

-7. Clean your Furniture
+7. Clean Your Furniture With Baking Soda

 In our house our furbabies are allowed on the furniture.
 Unfortunately this means fur and odor will end up on our sofa and chairs.
 Simply sprinkle baking soda on give the cushions and chairs a quick scrub and vacuum off.